 To one extent or another, corals do require a certain amount of light to survive.
-Some corals, however, depend less on light than they do nutrients extracted from the water column for their nutrition.
+Some corals, however, depend less on light than they do on nutrients extracted from the water for their nutrition.

 Types of Coral Food

 Many corals will benefit from the food that you feed the fish and invertebrates in your tank.
-When meaty foods float by or land on corals, they will be consumed if the food is desired by the coral.
+When meaty foods float by or land on corals, they will be consumed if the food is digestible by the coral.
 Copepods, Amphipods, Brine Shrimp and Mysis Shrimp will also be consumed by many corals.
-Copepods and Amphipods are quite easy to cultivate in refugiums.
+Copepods and Amphipods are quite easy to cultivate in a refugium.
 Brine Shrimp eggs can be inexpensively hatched and grown in a simple DIY Brine Shrimp Hatchery.
-It is difficult to generalize the food requirements for groups (LPS, SPS or soft) of corals as there are always a few renegades in each group which have a more selective diet.
-We highly recommend obtaining a good book (reference source) on corals to determine what your specific corals feed on.
-One book which we highly recommend is "Aquarium Corals - Selection, Husbandry and Natural History" by Eric H. Borneman.
+It is difficult to generalize the food requirements for groups of corals (LPS, SPS or soft) as there are always a few renegades in each group that have a more selective diet.
+We highly recommend obtaining a good reference book on corals to determine what your specific corals feed on.
+One book that we highly recommend is Aquarium Corals - Selection, Husbandry and Natural History by Eric H. Borneman.
 The sections devoted to each coral provide detailed information on what the corals feed on in the wild.
-There is also an excellent chapter devoted to feeding corals in your aquarium.
+There is also an excellent chapter on how to feed corals in your aquarium.